 - Joint ownership of real estate property is common among business partners.

-- A simple real estate investment done by more than one individual who isn’t necessarily a business partner.
+- A simple real estate investment is made by more than one individual who isn’t necessarily a business partner.

 - Becoming joint owners of a property through an inheritance or gift.

-- Married or unmarried couples investing in joint ownership of property based on their current relationship.
+- Married or unmarried couples invest in joint property ownership based on their current relationship.

 - Joint ownership arising as a result of divorce.

-- Appointment of several individuals as co-owners of a real estate property by way of devising a will or conveyance by a trust.
+- Appoint several individuals as co-owners of a real estate property by devising a will or conveyance by a trust.

 What are joint property ownership disputes?

-Primarily, a co-ownership means all joint owners assuming joint control and authority over the jointly owned real estate.
-Through an undertaking or as an assignment, all joint owners agree to handle and manage all its affairs.
-Despite this, confusions and ambiguities may arise between the real estate co-owners which may further lead to ownership and property disputes.
+Primarily, a co-ownership means all joint owners assume joint control and authority over the jointly owned real estate.
+All joint owners agree to handle and manage all their affairs through an undertaking or as an assignment.
+Despite this, confusion and ambiguities may arise between the real estate co-owners, leading to ownership and property disputes.